-- How you choose to take your benefits when the time comes
+- how you choose to take your money

-The tool allows you to explore three options that are available when you choose to take your benefits although there are other options that you should be aware of before you make any decisions.
-For more information on the range of options available to you please refer to the Money Advice Service's Your pension: it's time to choose (PDF: 1,354KB) guide.
+For more information on the full range of options available to you, please refer to the Money Advice Service's Your pension: it's time to choose guide (PDF: 13,900KB).

-As the tools open in a new window, please ensure you have pop-ups enabled in your browser.
+As the tool opens in a new window, please ensure you have pop-ups enabled in your browser.

 The Money Advice Service is part of the Money and Pensions Service.